jtablesaw/tablesaw/docs/Plotting.md

 ## Rendering in a Web page

 The call to Plot.show() above opens your local browser on the plot.
-If you prefer to serve your plots with an engine like Jetty, or in a Web framework like Spark Java, you can.
-Call the *asJavascript()* method on your *figure*.
-This returns the JavaScript as a String.
+If you prefer to serve your plots with an engine like Jetty, or in a Web framework like Spark Java, you can call the *asJavascript()* method on your *figure*.
+This returns the JavaScript code as a String.
 Send it where you will.

 ## Some details

 ### Layouts

 A layout controls the appearance of a figure.
 A simple default layout is supplied if you don't provide one.
 To create one, call Layout.builder(), and then supply the builder with the options you want.
-I could easily spend weeks documenting Layout.
-This should get you started.
+I could easily spend weeks documenting Layout, but his should get you started.
+When you need more information, you can use the Plot.ly documentation.

 #### Basics